 A better option could be, again, finding clients yourself.
-You could build a small website which displays your portfolio, be active on social media and market your skills.
+You could build a small website that displays your portfolio, be active on social media, and market your skills.
 Again networking does wonder.
-Have a look on LinkedIn, chat with former business communities or check out Facebook groups.
+Have a look at LinkedIn, chat with former business communities, or check out Facebook groups.
 Approach potential clients and offer your help.

 I don’t want to go too much into detail now, as this would be an entire blog post itself.
 But since I employ freelancers too, I think it might help to give you insights into the clients’ point of view.

 I hate it when potential freelancers answer job postings with a short 2 sentences note: “Hey, I’m interested and think I can help you.
 Have a look at my profile and contact me.”
 The heck I will do!
 I delete these applicants immediately.